Luiz Gabardo Júnior

-Luiz Gabardo Júnior (born 14 January 1983) is a Brazilian football coach, currently the head coach of São José-RS.
+Luiz Gabardo Júnior (born 14 January 1983) is a Brazilian football coach, currently the head coach of Ypiranga-RS.

 Career

 Born in Porto Alegre, Rio Grande do Sul, Gabardo only played youth football before retiring in 2003 and immediately becoming the head coach of the under-13 team of São José-RS.
 He moved to Grêmio in the following year, being in charge of all sides before leaving the club in 2018.

 On 2 April 2019, Gabardo had his first senior experience after being appointed head coach of São Caetano.
 He was sacked on 25 June, after just one win in seven matches.

 In January 2020, Gabardo took over CEOV.
 After leaving in July, he returned to the club in October, but again left one month later.

 On 18 January 2021, Gabardo was announced as head coach of Vitória da Conquista.
 He left on 29 March, after receiving an offer from Boa Esporte.

 Gabardo renewed his contract with Boa on 22 October 2021, but was sacked the following 7 July.
 On 9 November, he was named in charge of Novo Hamburgo for the upcoming season.

 Dismissed by Noia on 3 February 2023, Gabardo returned to CEOV on 1 April.
 On 7 November, he was announced as head coach of Jequié for the 2024 Campeonato Baiano.

 On 2 May 2024, Gabardo was appointed ABECAT head coach.
 He led the club to a first-ever promotion to the Campeonato Goiano, and reached the quarterfinals of the 2025 edition of the tournament.

 On 22 March 2025, Gabardo returned to his first club São José, now as head coach of the main squad.
 On 18 June, he left the club to take over Série C side Anápolis.

-Gabardo left Anápolis on 29 September 2025, after failing to agree new terms.
+Gabardo left Anápolis on 29 September 2025, after failing to agree new terms, and returned to São José on 25 October.
+On 21 April 2026, he left the club to take over Ypiranga-RS back in the third division.